remiges-tech/logharbour/tools/log-retention/README.md

 2. **Document Count**: Shows number of documents to be deleted
 3. **Sample Documents**: Displays 5 sample documents before deletion
 4. **Large Deletion Confirmation**: Prompts for confirmation when deleting >10,000 documents
+   - In interactive mode: Asks for yes/no confirmation
+   - In non-interactive mode (cron): Requires `--force` flag or fails safely
 5. **Error Handling**: Stops on any error to prevent partial deletions

 ## Production Usage